pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 	Level 'Stage1' (-1) couldn't be loaded because it has not been added to the build settings.
 To add a level to the build settings use the menu File->Build Settings...

-What to do is right here in the error message.
+What to do is clearly said in the error message.

 ## Adding scene to the build

-Make sure you have the "Menu" scene opened.
 Go to _File->Build Settings_:

 [ ![Build settings][build_settings]][build_settings]